tencentyun/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Payment Management/Payment Methods_intl.md

 ## FAQs
 ### 1. How many payment methods are currently supported?
-Only Credit Card is supported to be added as payment method by Tencent Cloud.
+Tencent Cloud currently only support credit card payment.
 WeChat Pay will be available soon.

 ### 2. How many payment accounts can I set?
-There is no limit for users to set payment accounts, but users can only have one credit card as the default payment account.
+There is no limit and users can add as many payment accounts as they wish, but there can only be one default payment account.

 ### 3. How can I modify the default payment method?
 First, you can select a valid payment method or add a valid payment method.
-Then you click "Make Default" to mark it as default payment method.
-After that, the previous default payment method becomes the common payment method which can be kept or deleted.
+Then click "Make Default" to mark it as default payment method.
+After that, the previous default payment method becomes a general payment method which can be kept or deleted.